Iraklis Volos F.C.: Foundation – Pre-war Period

-Reactivation – Afterwar Period
+Reactivation

-After the end of the Second World War and the civil war, Iraklis Volos is reactivated and participates in the championship of the 2nd category of Thessaly FCA in the period 1951–52.
-The team's roster in the period 1951–52 consisted of: Kalaitzis, Vranas (goalkeepers), Bogdanos D., Zanderiou V., Matthaiou E., Stamatiou S., Lazarou S., Kesmetzis D., Karvouniaris E., Levithakis M., Migas A., Lefakis I., Savridis E., Ventouras, Korinthios, Fatsis, Karagiannis, Maskas, Kesmetzis.
+After the end of the Second World War and the Greek Civil war, Iraklis Volos was reactivated.
+The team participated in the championship of the second division of Thessaly FCA in the period 1951–52.
+The team's roster in the period 1951–52 consisted of the following players: Kalaitzis, Vranas (goalkeepers), Bogdanos D., Zanderiou V., Matthaiou E., Stamatiou S., Lazarou S., Kesmetzis D., Karvouniaris E., Levithakis M., Migas A., Lefakis I., Savridis E., Ventouras, Korinthios, Fatsis, Karagiannis, Maskas, Kesmetzis.

-Until the 1959–60 season, he competes in the B' and 3rd division championships.
-In the 1953–54 season, it was relegated to the 3rd division, in which it remained until the 1955–56 season, when it won the 3rd division championship and faced Pileas Volos in a double qualification match (7–2 away and 2–0 at home without match) thus gaining promotion to the 2nd division.
-It competes for three consecutive seasons in the 2nd division until the 1959–60 season when it wins the 2nd division championship, faces Sarakinos in a double qualification match (1–0 away and 2–1 at home) and wins promotion to the First division, 23 years after his first participation in the higher division of the Thessaly FCA.
+In the 1953–54 season, they were relegated to the third division, in which it remained for the next two years.
+In the 1955–56 season, they won the third division championship and faced Pileas Volos in a double qualification match.
+They won the match (7–2 away and 2–0 at home without match), thus gaining promotion back to the second division.
+There they competed for three consecutive seasons in the second division until the 1959–60 season when the team won the second division championship, faced Sarakinos in a double qualification match.
+They won the match (1–0 away and 2–1 at home) and won promotion to the first division, 23 years after their first participation in the higher division of the Thessaly FCA.

 Beta Ethniki – 1960s

-After his promotion to the 1st category, he competes for three consecutive seasons in this category until the 1962–63 season, when for the first time in his history he is crowned the champion of the 1st category and wins his promotion to the Beta Ethniki.
-In the period 1963–64 he lived his greatest moments competing in the 2nd National Division.
-He finishes penultimate in 15th place and is relegated to the local championships of the Thessaly FCA.
-Unfortunately, decline follows as Iraklis Volou experiences relegation from the 1st Division in 1966–67 and relegation from the 2nd Division in 1968–69 and so the west of the 60s finds him struggling in the 1969–70 season in the 3rd category.
+After their promotion to the first division, they competed for three consecutive seasons in this division.
+In the 1962–63 season, for the first time in the club's history, they were crowned the champion of the first division and were promoted to Greek's second national league, Beta Ethniki.
+The team finished 15th place, second from the bottom.
+They were relegated to the local championships of the Thessaly FCA.
+They were relegated from the first division in 1966–67 and another relegation from the second division in 1968–69.

 1970s – 1980s

-In the 1970–71 season, he won the championship of the 3rd division and earned promotion to the 2nd division.
-In the 1973–74 season, after 3 consecutive appearances in the 2nd division, it won the 2nd division championship and won its return to the 1st division.
-It competes in the 1st category for 5 consecutive seasons until the 1979–80 season.
-In the period 1979–80 he manages to reach the final of the Thessaly FCA Cup.
-Thessalia, however, losing the trophy to Toxotis Volos while at the same time knowing relegation.
-In the next season, he returns to the top division of the E.P.S.
-Thessalia finishing in second place behind the champion team of A.O.
-Skiathos.
-It competes in the 1st division until the 1989–90 season, when it wins the 1st division championship for the second time in its history and rises to the Delta Ethniki.
+In the 1970–71 season, they won the third division and earned promotion to the second division.
+In the 1973–74 season, they won the second division championship and returned to the first division.
+In the same 1979–80 season, they managed to reach the final of the Thessaly FCA Cup.
+They competed in the first division until the 1989–90 season, when they won the first division championship for the second time in their history and were promoted to the Delta Ethniki, the Greek fourth national division.